 Again in 1973 Congress acted.
-The 1973 Federal Aid Highway Act stated that Federally financed public and mass transportation projects shall be planned and designed so that the facilities and services provided can be utilized by elderly and handicapped persons as effectively as persons not so affected.
+The 1973 Federal Aid Highway Act stated that Federally financed transportation projects shall be planned and designed so that mass transportation facilities and services can be utilized by elderly and handicapped persons as effectively as persons not so affected.

-Then in 1974, the National Mass Transportation Assistance Act was passed authorizing \$11.8 billion for mass transportation.
-The Act provides \$7.8 billion for capital grants and \$3.9 billion for operating subsidies and/or capital grants over a six-year period.
-The Act also requires applicants to grant reduced fares not to exceed one-half the rates during peak hours to the elderly and handicapped.
+Then in 1974 the National Mass Transportation Assistance Act was passed which authorizes \$11.8 billion for mass transportation.
+It provides \$7.8 billion for capital grants and \$3.9 billion in funding for operating subsidies and/or capital grants over a six-year period.
+The law also requires applicants to grant reduced fares not to exceed one-half the rates during peak hours to the elderly and handicapped.